136.11 Local Public Agency Construction

 - 15. Summary of Disadvantaged Business Enterprise (DBE) intent.

-The Subcontracts will be submitted to MoDOT for approval.
+The subcontracts will be submitted to MoDOT for approval.
 The LPA shall furnish the MoDOT representative the name and address of each subcontractor, the percentage of work sublet to that particular subcontractor, the percentages awarded to DBEs, and the total percentage of work sublet to date.
 DBEs must be on the MoDOT-approved listing at the time of letting.
 In figuring the percentage of the contract work performed, all prices for sublet work shall be at contract unit bid prices.
-Sample forms (Fig. 136.11.4 and Fig. 136.11.5) may be used for submitting subcontractor information and instructions for completing the forms are available (Fig. 136.11.6).
+Subcontract approval forms (Fig. 136.11.4, Fig. 136.11.5 and Fig. 136.11.6) must be used for submitting subcontractor information.
+FHWA 1273, Required Federal Contract Provisions, is included in all federal aid contracts, and it is the prime contractor’s responsibility to ensure that all subcontract agreements also include a copy of FHWA 1273.
+The reviewer should perform a random check on the submitted subcontract agreements to help ensure the prime is meeting this requirement.

 136.11.6 Information Posters